 Curly fries, french fries, steak fries, you name it!
 I can never have enough of them!

-Grant is also our “crispiness police”.
+Also, my 5-year-old is our “crispiness police”.
 He always makes sure our roast chicken has crispy skin (one day he had a big tantrum about soggy chicken skin.
 Ooops!) and fries are crispy!

 Ok, confession time…